Equal-Vote/star-server/docs/contributions/1_setup_locally.md

 Some of these contribution workflows – like fixing bugs in the codebase – need you to run star.vote locally on your computer.

-> **What's the difference between star.vote and star-vote.herokuapp.com ?**<br>
+> **What's the difference between star.vote and dev.star.vote ?**<br>
-> The current star.vote is an old implementation with a separate codebase. star-vote.herokuapp.com is a work in progress, and will eventually become the new star.vote.
+> The current star.vote is an old implementation with a separate codebase. dev.star.vote is a work in progress, and will eventually become the new star.vote.
 When I mention star.vote in the guide I'm referring to the new star.vote

 ## Prepare your local machine